 The UN Convention on the Rights of the Child (CRC) is in force in Switzerland since 1997.
 The Committee on the Rights of the Child has issued multiple statements on age assessment and the way it should be implemented by State parties, but the Swiss practice seems to fall short of the international standards at different levels.

-For instance, even though, in principle, minority should always be presumed, in practice not all applicants claiming to be under the age of 18 are treated as children and granted the child-specific protections throughout the assessment process, including the right to not be accommodated with adults.
+For instance, even though, in principle, minority should always be presumed, in practice not all applicants claiming to be under the age of 18 are treated as children and granted the child-specific protections throughout the assessment process, including the right to not be accommodated with adults (See section on Special reception needs of vulnerable groups).
 Furthermore, although the person is not explicitly forced to consent the age assessment process, if he or she refuses to participate, the SEM may claim that the asylum seeker has not complied with the duty to cooperate and could therefore be qualified as an adult, or even lose his or her right to have the proceeding continued.
 Also, there is no effective remedy to challenge the decision on age assessment.
 The asylum seekers only have the chance to challenge it when they lodge an appeal against the asylum decision itself.
-Finally, Swiss authorities only rely on forensic examinations to assess the asylum seeker’s age.
-In 2019, 168 age assessments were conducted, the number of persons who were not registered as minor after the age assessment is not available.
+Finally, Swiss authorities mainly rely on forensic examinations to assess the asylum seeker’s age.
+In 2020, 305 age assessments were conducted (out of a total of 535 applications made by unaccompanied minors); in 172 cases (56%), the SEM concluded that the asylum seeker was not a minor.
+By way of comparison, in 2019 only 168 age assessments were conducted (out of a total of 441 applications made by unaccompanied minors), which points to an increasing use of such measure by the SEM.

 The Federal Administrative Court had already ruled in the past that age assessments could be ordered when the proof of the identity (e.g. date of birth) of the asylum seeker was not sufficient, and the previous legislation already foresaw the use of scientific methods to assess the age.
 The law now provides for a combination of methods to be used.